LautaroSP/ChalkAndbooks/README.md

 E-Commerse based on books.
 You need to run the SCRIPTS in SQL to run this app.
-CLONE DE MAIN BRANCH, ITS UPDATED!
+CLONE MAIN BRANCH, ITS UPDATED!